stakater/jira-service-desk-operator/README.md

 * Update - Updates an existing project with the updated fields
 * Delete - Removes and deletes the project

-An example Custom Resource for a project can be viewed [here](https://github.com/stakater/jira-service-desk-operator/tree/master/examples/project).
+Examples for Project Custom Resource can be found at [here](https://github.com/stakater/jira-service-desk-operator/tree/master/examples/project).

 #### Limitations:
 * We only support creating three types of JSD projects via our operator i.e Business, ServiceDesk, Software.
 The details and differences between these project types can be viewed [here](https://confluence.atlassian.com/adminjiraserver/jira-applications-and-project-types-overview-938846805.html).
-* Following are the immutable fields and can't be provided while updating a project.
+* Following are the immutable fields that cannot be updated:
     * ProjectTemplateKey
     * ProjectTypeKey
     * leadAccountId